How the coronavirus has hit global sport - France 24

 CRICKET

 -- Nepal's Everest Premier League, scheduled to begin on March 14, has also been called off.
-The fourth edition of the Twenty20 league had signed West Indies batting star Chris Gayle, with Afghanistan's Mohammad Shahzad and Sri Lankan batsman Upul Tharanga also due to take part.
+The fourth edition of the Twenty20 league had signed West Indies batting star Chris Gayle.

 MOTOR RACING